Web Site of Robert John Morton

 Suppose the applied electric field starts off with zero strength.
 In other words, it doesn't exist yet.
 Then it starts to grow.
 It grows slowly at first.
 Then its rate of growth gradually increases to a maximum.
 Its rate of growth then reduces, becoming zero again as the strength of the field reaches its maximum.
 Then the field starts to decay (reduce).
 Its rate of decay is slow at first, speeds up and then decays back to zero as the strength of the electric field reaches zero again.
 This process forms an electric field pulse.

-A complementary property of space is that the rate of change of an electric field becomes manifested as the strength of what is generally known as a magnetic field.
-Space does not polarize magnetically.
-It doesn't have "ends" or poles.
-Rather, it adopts something that is perhaps better conceptualized as a kind of fundamental rotational inertia.
-This results in a situation where, as the electric field is growing or collapsing, the associated magnetic field is at its strongest.
-Conversely, as the magnetic field is changing (growing or collapsing), the electric field is at its strongest.
+A complementary property of space is that the rate of change of an electric field becomes manifested as the magnitude of what is generally known as a magnetic field.
+Space does not polarize magnetically as it does electrically.
+A magnetic field doesn't have "ends" or poles like an electric field.
+Instead, it acts in a circular sense, adopting something that is perhaps best conceptualized as a kind of rotational inertia.
+This results in a situation where, as the electric field is growing or collapsing most rapidly, the associated magnetic field is at its strongest.
+Conversely, as the magnetic field is changing (growing or collapsing) most rapidly, the electric field is at its strongest.

 The result is that the electric and magnetic fields exchange energy repeatedly rather like the bob of a pendulum continually exchanges its potential energy (due to its height) with its kinetic energy (due to its speed).
 The result is that these two types of "force fields" fall away from their source as an ever-expanding sphere, playing a game of "throw and catch" with their energy.
 This energy becomes evermore thinly spread over the area of an ever-expanding spherical surface.
 The frequency with which the electric and magnetic fields exchange energy is the frequency of the electromagnetic disturbance.